georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
-This test significantly expands the coverage for the `is_weak_password()` function.
-While initialy there was no test for this function, this version includes all edge cases such as:
+This test thoroughly evaluates the `is_weak_password()` function by addressing all possible edge cases.
+It ensures the function correctly identifies weak passwords, including:
-- Empty password
+- Empty passwords
-- Short passwords
+- Short passwords that fail the length requirement
-- Passwords missing uppercase, lowercase, digits, or special characters
+- Passwords missing essential components like uppercase letters, lowercase letters, digits, or special characters
-- Passwords with spaces
+- Passwords containing spaces
-- Valid strong passwords
+- Strong passwords that should not be classified as weak

-These test cases activate all logical branches in the function and ensure correct behavior for different password types.
+By covering all logical branches, this test ensures the function behaves as expected for various password scenarios.

 **Coverage improvement:** 0% → 95%